Darkade/Darkade.github.io/_posts/2020-12-22-golden-rule.md

 Well, yes it is.
 But framing their responses or attitude as negative invalides the experience of a lot of people who enjoy TTRPGs.
 And that doesn't sound like something you'd want to do.
 {: .i}

 No, I guess not.
 So.
-The Golden Rule serves as a useful and validating statement to people who need it, who are starting at the hobby.
+The Golden Rule serves a validating statement to people who need it, who are starting at the hobby.
 {: .y}

 Most likely.
-And it does not exclude experienced players, it includes new ones!
-Experienced, or design-minded players can still talk about the game in those terms and new players are enabled to delve into their enthusiasm for the game and hacking it, should they want to.
+And it's worth reiterating that it includes new players without altering the experience of experienced ones: experienced, or design-minded players can still talk about the hobby in those terms and new players are enabled to delve into their enthusiasm for the game and hacking it, should they want to.
 {: .i}

-TGR, properly applied, also topples down the weird idea that TTRPGs a ladder that must be climbed, everyone is allowed to tweak their experience!
+TGR, properly applied, topples down the weird idea that TTRPGs a ladder that must be climbed!
 After all, TTRPGs should be for everyone who wants to enjoy them.
 {: .i}

 ... who wants to enjoy them.